metinzontul/ML-Photocatalysis-Kinetics/README.md

 *   `updated_codes_reviewer2_comment_4.py`: Conducts an RF complexity sensitivity analysis to evaluate the impact of various tree depth and leaf size constraints on predictive performance.
 *   `xai_shap_mdi_plots.py`: Generates publication-quality (600 DPI) SHAP summary plots and stacked MDI bar charts[cite: 15].
 *   `xai_pfi_bootstrap_metrics.py`: Computes the advanced feature-attribution metrics presented in Section 4.6.
 This script executes 10-seed cross-validated marginal and grouped-conditional Permutation Feature Importance       (PFI) and performs a 1000-repetition moving-block bootstrap stability analysis.
-*   `requirements.txt`: Contains the list of Python dependencies required to run the scripts.
 *   `rf_sensitivity_and_oot_evaluation.py`: The core monolithic script.
 It performs the rigorous 10-seed multi-metric robustness analysis (using K-Fold and LOOCV), evaluates 6 distinct tree-complexity configurations,  *  *    executes the Chronological OOT diagnostic, and automatically exports comprehensive performance metrics and tree complexities to CSV and JSON formats.
 *   `phase3_xai_analysis.py`: Generates the Explainable AI (XAI) assessments, including the publication-quality SHAP summary plots, Normalized MDI percentages, and Permutation Feature Importance metrics based on the final *    regularized model.
 *   `requirements.txt`: Contains the list of Python dependencies required to run the scripts.